 The settings options aren’t impressive currently, but what really poses a serious problem is the availability of other players.
 It’s more of a ghost town.
 Latency and occasional buffering also bothered critics apart from being unable to share stills/stream their gaming journeys.

 What it means for the gaming community

-Being skeptical at initial stages is natural, but other players (PS5 and Xbox Scarlett) are yet to launch their versions next year who’d face similar problems.
-While we can stream games effortlessly on any device of our choice, the graphics quality will remain a subject to bandwidth as given below:
+Being skeptical at the initial stages is natural, but other players (PS5 and Xbox Scarlett) are yet to launch their versions next year who’d face similar problems.
+While we can stream games effortlessly on any device of our choice, the graphics quality will remain subject to bandwidth as given below: